Macro to include code snippets, files, issues, and more from Github into Confluence

 - Support for both private and public repositories.

-You'll need a personal access token from Github to configure the plugin for server.
+You'll need a personal access token from Github to configure the plugin for the server.
 To create a personal access token, go to this link.

 Once you've obtained a personal access token click the Add new token button on the plugin configuration page.